SaaS content marketing is an effective way to increase leads and sales for your business.

 You need a properly formatted, mobile-responsive site with the proper URL structure for keyword phrases.
 Doing this well helps Google understand what each page represents as it works to index the site.

 Focus on website speed.
-Google uses this as a ranking factor because a slow site lowers the user experience and reduces traffic.
+Google uses this as a ranking factor because a slow site lowers the user engagement and reduces traffic.

 Another important technical SEO method to include is an SSL certificate.
 It lets Google know that your website is secure and helps to rank it higher in search results.